zdmytriv/dotfiles/scripts/aws/README.md

 ### More

-Two aliases can created like
+Two aliases can be created like
 ```
 alias ebt="dotfiles/scripts/aws/ebt.py"
 alias ec2="dotfiles/scripts/aws/ec2.py"
 ```
-So these scripts can be used like this from anywhere
+so these scripts can be used like this from anywhere
 ```
 ec2 profile-dev